6 Best Homeowners Insurance Companies in North Carolina of 2023

 North Carolina Farm Bureau: Best for Customer Service

-North Carolina Farm Bureau Insurance got its start in 1953, offering affordable insurance products to North Carolina farmers.
+North Carolina Farm Bureau Insurance started in 1953, offering affordable insurance products to North Carolina farmers.

 Since then, it has expanded to offer insurance to all residents of North Carolina and is the second-largest homeowners insurance company in the state.

-While they don’t offer many discounts, North Carolina Farm Bureau’s average annual cost is very low, coming in at $955 per year, well below the state average.
+While they don’t offer many discounts, North Carolina Farm Bureau’s average annual cost is very low, at $955 per year, well below the state average.

 North Carolina Farm Bureau Discounts